evanpurkhiser/CS-Karat-Sleuth/doc/presentations/progress/presentation.md

 ## Results

  * Ran Karat Sleuth on training and testing data of size ~6300
+ * This was the "Unknown difficulty" training set
    * Spam: ~5200
    * Ham:  ~1100
  * Accuracy: